gravitational/teleport/rfd/0144-client-tools-updates.md

 ### Summary

-Client tools (like `tsh` and `tctl`) will automatically download and install the version of client tools recommended by the Teleport cluster.
+Client tools (like `tsh` and `tctl`) will automatically download and install the version of client tools required by the Teleport cluster.

+The `cluster_maintenance_config` resource will be updated to allow cluster administrators to turn client tools automatic updates `on` (default) or `off`.
-The `cluster_maintenance_config` resource will be updated to include a `tools_version` field to control the version of client tools advertised by the cluster.
-This resource will not be configurable on Teleport Cloud.
-It will be managed by the Teleport Cloud team.
+A `autoupdate_version` resource will be added to allow cluster administrators to control the version of tools pushed to clients.

+Cloud customers will be able turn client tools automatic updates `off` and self-manage updates.
+However, the version required by the cluster will continue to be controlled by the Teleport Cloud team.
-If cluster administrators want to opt-out of automatic updates and manage updates themselves, they will be able to watch the `cluster_maintenance_config` resource for changes and push out updates to endpoints manually.

 Inspiration drawn from https://go.dev/doc/toolchain.